openstack/glance/doc/source/admin/interoperable-image-import.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the ``glance-direct`` method, make sure that ``glance-direct`` is included
-in the list specified by your ``enabled_import_methods`` setting, and that all
+in the list specified by your ``enabled_import_methods`` setting, and that
-the options described above are set properly.
+staging directory config options are set properly.

 Note that in order to use ``glance-direct``, the
 ``worker_self_reference_url`` configuration option must be set as